 New restrictions on travel and subsistence claims if you work through an umbrella company

 HMRC do not like umbrella arrangements because the temporary workplace rules are being used in a way that was never intended.
 In addition, some umbrella companies do things like claim tax relief on inflated or fictitious expense amounts or in circumstances where the relief would not be due (for example where you do not intend to take multiple assignments or where it is a ‘temporary to permanent’ position).
 Others may give you tax and NIC relief on travel expenses that you pay yourself out of your minimum wage rather than on reimbursed expenses which HMRC say is illegal.

 Because of this, since April 2016, there are rules that mean that if you work through an umbrella company, you are unlikely to eligible for relief for travel from your home to your temporary workplaces.

 The rules say that relief for home to work travel and subsistence expenses is restricted where a worker:

 - is employed through an employment intermediary (such as an agency or umbrella company)

 - is under the supervision, direction or control of any person.

-The new rules will make it harder for employment intermediaries to claim tax relief on home to work travel and subsistence expenses, meaning their costs will go up and your take home pay will go down.
+The rules make it harder for employment intermediaries to claim tax relief on home to work travel and subsistence expenses, meaning their costs will go up and your take home pay will go down.

 To get round this, some unscrupulous businesses may try and say that you are not under the supervision, direction or control of any person (which would be highly unlikely unless you are genuinely self-employed) or try and make you work through the ‘hybrid’ model referred to above or even try and set up a ‘Personal Service Company’ for you.